Pedal Peak for business grants scheme

 How much is available?

 This is a small grant.
 The advisory minimum you can apply for is £1000 and the usual maximum £5000, but for exceptional schemes a larger award up to £10,000 could be considered.
-Smaller grants of £500 or less can also be awarded if a business receives six hours of business support, which includes attending our workshops.
+Smaller grants of £500 or less can also be awarded if a business receives 12 hours of business support, which includes attending our workshops and events.
 Businesses need to provide 50% of the total project costs.
 Items under £250 only need the one quote, but we recommend you shop around first to ensure you are getting the best price / value.

 |Project Spend||Grant Claimable|